dietrichmr/hello-world/README.md

   Hello!
-My name is Matt Dietrich, I'm a very amateur programmer, and for now, I will be using Github to show my progress as I learn to code through Python.
+My name is Matt Dietrich, and I'm an amateur programmer who is working toward an Associate's Degree in Programming.

-  My goal is to cumulatively build a portfolio here and use that to start a career in coding.
+  I'll be using GitHub to begin my portfolio and accumulate projects.

   -Matt Dietrich
   github.com/dietrichmr